-Each year ChildServ holds meetings in September to discuss needed revisions to the Plan.
+Each year KAA holds meetings in September to discuss needed revisions to the Plan.
 Foster parents can provide feedback on needed changes and will endorse the Plan once finalized.

-If you are unable to attend a meeting, you can complete the Foster Parents Feedback Form (Click Here) and email it to firstname.lastname@example.org. or fax it to (773) 867-7364, attention: Carly Smith.
+If you are unable to attend a meeting, you can request and complete the Foster Parents Feedback Form and email it to firstname.lastname@example.org or fax it to (773) 867-7364, attention: Pleshette Hamb-Murphy.

 Foster parents can participate on the Foster Parent Advisory Council (FPAC) and assist in the development of the annual plan.
 If you are interested in becoming a member of the FPAC, please see the handbook listed below.

-Our newly revised 2012 Foster Parent Law Plan is available in English and Spanish.
-As part of the Foster Parent Law Plan, foster parents must be notified of ChildServ's Appeal/Grievance Policy.
+Our 2015 Foster Parent Law Plan is available in English and in Spanish by calling (773) 239-8094.
+As part of the Foster Parent Law Plan, foster parents must be notified of Kids Above All’s Appeal/Grievance Policy, which is available below.

-To obtain a copy of the policy in Spanish and/or English, contact ChildServ's Program Director at email@example.com.
+To obtain a copy of the below policies in in Spanish and/or English, contact KAA’s Program Director at email@example.com.
 A summary version is also available.